 In September 1954 our school opened.
 Since then the school community has seen off the worst of the Troubles and only minor setbacks such as a fire in the Kerr Building in 1984, have served as a temporary check on the steady progress the Girls’ Model has made to become the innovative and progressive school it is today.

-2006 has been a landmark year for the school.
+2006 was a landmark year for the school.
 We became an ICT Specialist School, one of only 12 Specialist Schools in Northern Ireland, and entered in to a pilot to become a Full Service Extended School, one of only two in Northern Ireland.

 It doesn’t end there.
 At the beginning of 2010 we moved into our new school building in Dunowen Gardens which is situated on the site of the old school hockey pitch.
 The new building features state of the art classrooms that are all equipped with interactive whiteboards.
 Our ICT resources are second to none with 14 computer suites allowing the school to further develop it’s outstanding record of including ICT across the full curriculum.
 In addition to all this, the school also have outstanding sporting resources, a performance hall with it’s own backstage area, an excellently resourced canteen and much more.